-As a group of island, it is obvious that the seafood is the most popular food in Seychelles.
+As a group of islands, it is obvious that seafood is the most popular food in Seychelles.
 Seafood dishes are being cooked in different ways, steamed, grilled, baked, salted, smoked, and even wrapped inside the leaves of tropical trees.
-Most of the dishes are accompanied with rice.
+Most of the dishes are accompanied by rice.

 Attractions to visit

 In this part of the Seychelles travel guide, we will take a look at the most popular tourist attractions of the islands.